 Most patients describe a feeling of euphoria when taking Darvocet.
 That’s because Darvocet releases endorphins, which induces feelings of pleasure.
 This is another catalyst for addiction.

-Long-Term and Short-Term Health Effects of Darvon
+Short-Term and Long-Term Health Effects of Darvon

 It’s also common to experience dangerous side effects from Darvon.
 Here’s a list of the most common health effects: